drBenway/pixi-vn-wiki/start/interface.md

 ## How navigate/switch between interface screens?

 To switch between interface screens (without interrupting the canvas), you can use popups and modals, or navigate between different routes.
-For navigate between different [URL Path](/other/various-answers#what-is-the-url-path).
+For navigate between different url paths/routes ( [What is the URL Path and Routes?](/other/various-answers#what-is-the-url-path) ).

 ## How to enable interface interaction?